 - drive your own car.

 So going to the National Arts Festival is a fairly major undertaking.
 But my wife and I had never been to the festival, so in 2017 we decided we should go.
-We drove there ourselves, a round trip of 1800 kilometres, but turned it into a multi-stop holiday by staying over in Knysna on the way there then spent a week coming back to Cape Town via a series of back country roads and a 3-night stay in the enchanting forest village of Hogsback.
+We drove there ourselves, a round trip of over 1800 kilometres, but turned it into a multi-stop holiday by staying over in Knysna on the way there then spent a week coming back to Cape Town via a series of back country roads and a 3-night stay in the enchanting forest village of Hogsback.
 We were in Grahamstown from Sunday 2 July until Friday 7 July and stayed in a rented apartment a couple of blocks from the centre of town.

 We both enjoyed the festival thoroughly.
 Being so near the centre of Grahamstown meant we could walk everywhere and not worry about traffic or parking, and the weather was fantastic the whole time - July is mid winter in South Africa and Grahamstown can get very, very cold (it sometimes even snows), but it was mostly sunny and warm.
 We went to several shows, some good, some not so good (that's how it always is at festivals like this), ate good food and had a few cups of excellent coffee.
 But there were signs that things weren't quite as idyllic as they could be ...